devChuk/devchukV2/_posts/2015-06-24-a_year_in_review.md

 If I was able to give advice to myself one year ago, I wouldn't have anything to say.
 I'm happy with where I am and the direction I think I'm moving towards.

 So what's next?
-I'll build even cooler stuff and have more adventures with awesome people.
-The point of this website is to record exactly that.
+The plan is to build even cooler stuff and have more adventures with awesome people while trying to write about it on this site.
 There's a huge list of ideas I'd like to try out, and now's the best time to get started.